Have you been told that fried food, chocolate, and dietary fat is bad for your skin? How about that the fascia blaster gets rid of cellulite?

 Support Your Body’s Ability For Uptake

-Avoiding or limiting the following can help increase conversion of EPA and keep a healthy balance of omega 6 to 3.
+Avoiding or limiting the following can help increase the conversion of EPA and keep a healthy balance of omega 6 to 3.

 - Alcohol, caffeine, and nicotine